 Where to stay?

 Frankly, I would not know.
-This was my first trip where I did not make any accommodation arrangments.
+This was my first trip where I did not make any accommodation arrangements.
 I only rented a car and was just going with the flow, wherever the wind would take me.
 I simply was booking AirBnB as and when needed.

-My journey through Japan has taken me through Osaka, Kyoto, Nagoya and finally Tokyo (not quite how it was planned when applying for the visa).
+My journey through Japan has taken me through Osaka, Kyoto, Nagoya, and finally Tokyo (not quite how it was planned when applying for the visa).
 This is normally a 500km journey which takes a little over 6 hours to complete but I had decided to spend 2 days per city.
 One thing that is just striking with Japan is that is probably cleaner than the cleanest country you have been to, it is embedded in the culture and it is considered rude to be eating in public.

 PS: Be careful of the tolls as I ended up spending more money on tolls than on the car rental and petrol combined!
 It is also always important to check the entrance fee to some of these landmarks as there may be changes.